adobe/web-platform-zoo/examples/web-components/cart/README.md

 It is meant as a tutorial to demonstrate:

-- How to design Web Components without using the [Web Platform](https://en.wikipedia.org/wiki/Web_platform) only, no libraries, to demonstrate the basic principles
+- How to design Web Components using the [Web Platform](https://en.wikipedia.org/wiki/Web_platform) only, no libraries, to demonstrate the basic principles
 - How to (hopefully) find the right balance between reusability and simplicity
-- When use Shadow DOM and how to benefit from CSS and DOM scoping
+- When use Shadow DOM (see below) and how to benefit from CSS and DOM scoping
 - Using Custom Events for commands and state propagation
 - How to implement accessibility with Web Components
 - How to keep excellent [Core Web Vitals](https://pagespeed.web.dev/analysis/https-opensource-adobe-com-web-platform-zoo-examples-web-components-cart/93ktr4lvg8?form_factor=mobile) when doing all that